 On April 19, 1912, just four days after the sinking of the RMS Titanic, Alfred Crawford testified before the United States Senate committee investigating the disaster.
 Crawford had been a stateroom steward on the doomed ship.
 The man was asked if he knew Mrs. Isidor Straus.
 He did.

-Isidor Straus and his wife, Ida, were returning home to New York on the Titanic.
-Straus was a co-owner with his brothers of R. H. Macy & Co. as well as Abraham & Straus department store in Brooklyn.
-The 67-year old was also a director of several banks and Vice President of the Chamber of Commerce.
+Isidor Straus and his wife, Ida, had been returning home to New York on the RMS Titanic.
+Straus was a co-owner with his brothers of R. H. Macy & Co. department store, as well as the Abraham & Straus department store in Brooklyn.
+The 67-year-old was also a director of several banks and vice president of the Chamber of Commerce.
 He was highly regarded for his generosity.
 The New York Times would call him “a supporter of almost every philanthropic and charitable institution in New York, regardless of creed.”

-Chester testified that he was in a lifeboat and took Mrs. Straus’ hand to help her in.
+Chester testified that he was in a lifeboat and took Ida Straus’ hand to help her in.
 “She started to get in, but then changed her mind and went back.”

 Senator Smith asked “Started to get in?”

 “Yes, she had one foot on the gunwale and then drew back,” said Chester.

 Ida Straus had looked back to her husband of 41 years standing on the deck and let go of Chester’s hand.
 “We have been together a number of years,” she said to her husband.
 “Where you will go I will go.”
 She then instructed her maid to take her place on the lifeboat.